How To Identify Parental Alienation Syndrome And Seek Help

 What is parental alienation syndrome?

-Parental alienation syndrome happens when the situation escalates, and the child demonstrates irrational fear or anger toward the target parent, causing significant harm to a formerly healthy parent-child bond.
 Psychiatrist Dr. Richard Gardner first introduced PAS in 1985, defining it as “a childhood disorder that arises almost exclusively in the context of child custody disputes.”
 However, it is not a diagnosable medical condition.
 These feelings are often encouraged by the alienating parent, who continues to manipulate both their former partner and child actively.

-How PAS can affect your child
+How parental alienation syndrome can affect your child

 Recent studies show that parental alienation can be a form of complex child abuse.
 PAS cannot occur when the targeted parent has abused, neglected, or exhibited any behavior to justify the child’s animosity.